ugr-sail/sinergym/docs/source/pages/gcloudAPI.rst

     --machine-type n2-highcpu-8

 .. note:: The ``--service-account``, ``--scopes``, and ``--container-env`` parameters will be explained
           in the :ref:`Containers permission to bucket storage output`.
-Please read that documentation before using these parameters, as they require prior configuration.
+Please, read that documentation before using these parameters, as they require prior configuration.

-Then, create a managed instance group:
+Then, create a **managed instance group**:

 .. code:: sh